MOORPARK, Calif.--(BUSINESS WIRE)--

 Investment Activities Segment

-The following schedule details the net loan servicing fees in the first quarter of 2013:
+The following schedule details the net loan servicing fees:

 |Effect of MSRs:|

 |Carried at lower of amortized cost or fair value|

 |Carried at fair value - change in fair value||(4,764||)||(2,028||)|